willpatterson/HOPSTACK/doc/notes/DI.rst

     "/datasrting/path/thing/`r`25-30`r`50-80`"

-LASubway Output Formatter LASOF:
+HOPSTACK Output Formatter LASOF:
 --------------------------------

-LASOF is the inverse function of LASDI.
+LASOF is the inverse function of DI.
 It takes the output of a station and converts it into a single string that can be passed to the next LASO.

 LASOF would take some output filter parameters defined in DISS as input.
 It